-You can read the full Cominarty (Pfizer) Consumer Medicine Information document on the TGA site for more details (click 'I accept' to see the PDF).
+You can read the full Comirnaty (Pfizer) Consumer Medicine Information document on the TGA site for more details (click 'I accept' to see the PDF).

 Pfizer vaccine for 5 to 11 year olds

-On 5 December 2021, the Therapeutic Goods Administration (TGA) provisionally approved the Comirnaty (Pfizer) vaccine for children aged 5 to 11 years .
+The Therapeutic Goods Administration (TGA) has provisionally approved the Comirnaty (Pfizer) vaccine for children aged 5 to 11 years .

 The TGA’s provisional approval of Pfizer for children was based on a careful evaluation of available data to support its safety and efficacy among this age group.